fastrgv/RufasSok/README.md

 Similarly, the 2nd alternate solver is initiated with the (".")-key.

-Thusly, you can give yourself a headstart toward a correct solution by limited use of this feature.
-Once you think you can solve it yourself, stop using the equal-key and proceed manually.
+Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
+Once you think you can solve it yourself, stop using the solver and proceed manually.
 This really helps when you cannot see what your next move should be.

+Note also that the solvers can tell you when you have gone too far and gotten yourself into a deadlock.
+If you periodically test to see if a solution is available as you proceed manually, then if you go too far you will suddenly find no solution is available.
+This means you need to undo (u) until a solution is once again available.

 Embedded autosolver failure might imply the present state of the puzzle is impossible to solve, or simply that the autosolver failed due to time constraint, or insufficient capability.